NaturalSelect/CuiTools/README.md

 # CuiTools
-A header only library for cui
+A header only library for CUI